If you bring us a contract with a better offer, we guarantee to either beat that rate or pay you $500.

 A private lender is an entity that lends money to individuals or businesses not affiliated with a bank or credit union and is, therefore, not subject to regulation.
 A private lender can fund many loans, including personal, business, auto, home equity lines of credit (HELOCs), commercial real estate, and more.

-States may regulate private lenders, but they do not have the same protections as banks and credit unions.
+States may regulate private lenders but do not have the same protections as banks and credit unions.
 Private lenders also cannot provide deposit insurance for their customers’ funds.

 What’s the Purpose of Private Business Lending?

 private money lenderThe purpose of the private business lender is to provide small business financing for small businesses.
 The bank will loan money to a borrower and then charge interest on that loan.
-The loan amount depends on the borrower’s creditworthiness and the collateral the borrower offered as security for the loan.
+The loan amount depends on the borrower’s creditworthiness and the collateral the borrower offered as security.

 There are multiple reasons why business owners choose to borrow money from private lenders rather than banks.
 Some borrowers prefer to work directly with a private lender because they feel more comfortable dealing with someone who knows them personally or is more knowledgeable about the challenges of running a small business.
 Others prefer to avoid going through a bank to get a loan.
 Still, others may be unable to obtain a bank loan due to poor credit history or lack of collateral.

-Regardless of your reason for borrowing, you should always ensure that you understand the amount of interest or fees on any loans you take out and the repayment terms.
+Regardless of your reason for borrowing, you should always understand the interest or fees on any loans you take out and the repayment terms.

 If you do not understand these things, it can lead to problems.
 For example, if you’re paying too much interest, you could owe significantly more than the borrowed amount, which means you’ll have less overall money to pay off your debt.